lazlo-bonin/ludiq-dependencies/README.md

 Here's how to set it up:

-1. Copy the `Dependencies` folder into your project.
-2. From the menu, choose `Assets > Create > Git Dependency`
+1. From the menu, choose `Assets > Create > Git Dependency`
-3. Fill in the information in the inspector (table below)
+2. Fill in the information in the inspector (table below)
-4. Click `Import`
+3. Click `Import`

 Parameter		| Description
 ------------|-------------